 Each component needs to have a precise location to place it during the manufacturing process.
-That is why creating a layout of your board is a vital step of PCB design.
+That is why creating a layout of your board is a vital step in PCB design.
 It may be a tricky task because you need to find the best way to fit all components and explain how to connect them.
-That is why it is more difficult to assemble a PCB that has more layers.
+That is why it is more challenging to assemble a PCB that has more layers.

 You may think designing a PCB is easy, but it is tricky to place all the components correctly.
 You need to avoid interference and other potential issues while maximizing user experience, and that is reason enough to let the job to a professional company.

 Once you have the design of your PCB ready, it is time to manufacture it.
 The easiest way to do this is to send the Gerber file to the manufacturer and let them do their magic.